Philosophy of architecture: Postmodernism

-Architecture assumed much more significant role after establishing of the phenomenon of Postmodernism.
+Architecture assumed a much more significant role after establishing of the phenomenon of Postmodernism.
 According to R. Martin "it remains surprising how many influential accounts of cultural postmodernism make reference to architecture."

 Some scholars go so far as to claim that the entire post-modernism comes from the practice of architecture, and the rejection of "style of Modern" as an architectural style, and by so architects terminologically formulated postmodernism.
 Thus, F. Jameson writes that "it is in the realm of architecture, however, that modifications in aesthetic production are most dramatically visible, and that their theoretical problems have been most centrally raised and articulated (...) it was indeed from architectural debates that my own conception of post-modernism (...) initially began to emerge."
 As it was noted by researchers, "Barthes and Eco, taking their cue from Russian Formalism, see norm breaking as the mark of the aesthetic (sc., the aesthetic code).
 Art is characteristically inventive in its capacity to have signs do duty as signifier of further meanings in a potentially endless play upon convention as well as within it or on its margin."
 So important to postmodern writers like R. Barthes and U. Eco, saw architecture as a source of revolutionary innovations in art.

 F. Jameson believes that there is a special relationship between postmodernism and American architecture, in which the birth of a national architecture coincided, in his opinion, with the emergence of the terminology or even the reality of postmodernism.
 However, not all researchers agree with his post-modern "architectural origins," so Andreas Huyssen, suggests that the conceptual frame of postmodernism has been defined within certain movements of literature.
 However, this researcher also notes the special role of architecture in the development of post-modernism.
 Martin describes, that "Huyssen credits architecture with helping to disseminate the term postmodernism, originally from literature, into the expanded aesthetic sphere during the 1970s."
 Lyotard contends that postmodern architects have nothing in common with true Postmodernism and, as Lyotard states it in his article, Answering the Question: What Is Postmodernism?: "under the name of postmodernism, architects are getting rid of the Bauhaus project, throwing out the baby of experimentation with the bathwater of functionalism."

-A special figure for the philosophy of architecture can be considered the architect Robert Venturi, whose books may have played a no lesser role in the development of postmodernism, than his stylistic experiments in architecture.
-R. Venturi first lead attention of architects to pop-art.
-In his rejection of architectural modernism, Venturi gave rise to the new cultural setting.
-By this Venturi showed a deep connection between civilization and architectural forms.
+Robert Venturi's writing played role in the development of architectural postmodernism.
+Venturi first drew the attention of architects to pop-art, and showed a connection between iconography and architectural forms.